 International exchange student Ina Budts talks about her time in Birmingham on the BA Education programme

-The International Exchange Programme is a new addition to the BA Education.
-It has been devised to include a range of modules at various European institutions that reflect the overall academic aims and subject areas offered by our degree programme.
+The International Exchange Programme on the BA (Hons) Education programme has been devised to include a range of modules at various European institutions that reflect the overall academic aims and subject areas offered by our degree programme.
 The exchange programme is aimed at enhancing the critical knowledge and understanding of our students by offering a more diverse, international approach to the interdisciplinary social sciences covered by our programme here at Birmingham.
 The links made during the year abroad are intended to develop you as a student and a researcher, offer a unique opportunity, and enhance your career prospects by emerging you in the scintillating, rich cultural experience that study abroad offers.
 As the courses in our programme are taught in English, you will be able to undertake this experience without the language barrier that can otherwise hinder a study abroad option.